US VP Harris calls for ‘immediate’ Gaza ceasefire in rare rebuke of Israel

 Biden won Michigan, which has one of the largest Muslim populations in the country, by only about 150,000 votes in 2020.

-Former President Donald Trump carried the state by fewer than 11,000 votes in 2016, becoming the first Republican to win the Midwestern state since 1988.
+Former President Donald Trump carried Michigan by fewer than 11,000 votes in 2016, becoming the first Republican to win the Midwestern state since 1988.